Margaret Sanger: Later life and death

 Sanger's gravestone (lower right) in Fishkill Rural Cemetery.
 "Slee" is the family name of her second husband.

 In the late 1930s, Sanger began spending the winters in Tucson, Arizona, intending to play a less critical role in the birth control movement.
 She moved to Arizona full-time in 1943, after her husband died.
 In spite of her intention to retire, she remained active in the birth control movement through the 1950s.

 Sanger was silent about her personal religious beliefs through much of her life.
 At the time of her second marriage in 1922, Sanger was a socialist, bohemian atheist – according to biographer Ellen Chesler.
 (Note: The motto of Sangers first periodical was "No Gods, No Masters.")
 When Sanger was 78 years old, she stated she was Episcopalian.
 (Note: Sanger's second husband, Noah Slee, was Episcopalian.)

 Faced with declining health, Sanger moved into a convalescent home at age 83.
-Before her death, the U.S. Supreme Court decided Griswold v.
+In the year before her death, the U.S. Supreme Court decided Griswold v.
 Connecticut, which struck down state laws prohibiting birth control in the United States.
 The defendant in that case, Estelle Griswold, was the director of the Connecticut affiliate of Planned Parenthood.
 A year before Sanger died, the Japanese government bestowed upon her the Order of the Precious Crown in recognition of her contributions to Japanese society.
 She died of arteriosclerosis on September 6, 1966 in Tucson, Arizona, aged 86.
 Her funeral was held at St. Philip's in the Hills Episcopal Church in Tucson, followed a month later by a memorial service at St. George's Episcopal Church in Manhattan.
 Sanger is buried in Fishkill, New York, next to her sister, Nan Higgins, and her second husband, Noah Slee.